CloudCannon/base-jekyll-template/README.md

 An important of the orginization of the posts for both documents and videos is the metadata at the top of the file.
 Breaking down what each field means.

-date: *Will be the publish date, but will not show up to the end user, used for SEO*
+- date: the publishing date, it **will not** show up to the end user, used for SEO

-title: *Will be the title showed at the top of the article and when it's listed*
+- title: the title showed at the top of the article and when it's listed

-description: *Will not be published to the user, used for SEO*
+- description: Will not be shown to the user, used for SEO

 ### Example of a category